danya543/custom-components-lib/Readme.md

 - Open your browser at http://localhost:6006 to view all components with interactive controls and docs.

-- Write stories inside the src/stories directory or co-located alongside components.
+- Write stories co-located alongside components.

 ### Build